-Aite, an independent research and advisory firm, found back in 2016 that CNP transactions accounted for 45% of all credit card fraud in the U.S. That number is only on the rise with the widespread adoption of EMV, or chip, technology across the country.
-With EMV chip cards making card present theft more difficult, fraudsters are moving their efforts online.
+A study conducted by the Federal Reserve in 2018 demonstrated the decline in card-present fraud from $3.68 billion in 2015 to $2.91 billion in 2016.
+However, during that same time, eCommerce card-not-present fraud increased by $1.17 billion.
+That number is on the rise with the widespread adoption of EMV, or chip, technology across the country.
+With EMV chip cards making card-present theft more difficult, fraudsters are moving their efforts online.

 Since cardholder information is more difficult to verify in card-not-present transactions, there is a higher risk of chargeback fraud as well.
 When a product or service is delivered to a customer, the customer can argue that they never authorized that charge or they didn’t receive the product.

-In these cases, the liability rests with the merchant.
+In these cases, the liability rests with the company.
 However, there are steps you can take to increase the security of your card-not-present transactions.